Meltdown (security vulnerability): Overview

 Meltdown exploits a race condition, inherent in the design of many modern CPUs.
 This occurs between memory access and privilege checking during instruction processing.
 Additionally, combined with a cache side-channel attack, this vulnerability allows a process to bypass the normal privilege checks that isolate the exploit process from accessing data belonging to the operating system and other running processes.
 The vulnerability allows an unauthorized process to read data from any address that is mapped to the current process's memory space.
-Since instruction pipelining is in the affected processors, the data from an unauthorized address will almost always be temporarily loaded into the CPU's cache during out-of-order execution—from which the data can be recovered.
+Because the affected processors implement instruction pipelining, the data from an unauthorized address will almost always be temporarily loaded into the CPU's cache during out-of-order execution – from which the data can be recovered.
 This can occur even if the original read instruction fails due to privilege checking, or if it never produces a readable result.

-Since many operating systems map physical memory, kernel processes, and other running user space processes into the address space of every process, Meltdown effectively makes it possible for a rogue process to read any physical, kernel or other processes' mapped memory—regardless of whether it should be able to do so.
+Since many operating systems map physical memory, kernel processes, and other running user space processes into the address space of every process, Meltdown effectively makes it possible for a rogue process to read any physical, kernel or other processes' mapped memory – regardless of whether it should be able to do so.
 Defenses against Meltdown would require avoiding the use of memory mapping in a manner vulnerable to such exploits (i.e. a software-based solution) or avoidance of the underlying race condition (i.e. a modification to the CPUs' microcode or execution path).

-The vulnerability is viable on any operating system in which privileged data is mapped into virtual memory for unprivileged processes—which includes many present-day operating systems.
+The vulnerability is viable on any operating system in which privileged data is mapped into virtual memory for unprivileged processes – which includes many present-day operating systems.
 Meltdown could potentially impact a wider range of computers than presently identified, as there is little to no variation in the microprocessor families used by these computers.

-A Meltdown attack cannot be detected if it is carried out.
+A Meltdown attack cannot be detected if it is carried out, as it does not leave any traces in traditional log files.

 History

+Meltdown was discovered independently by Jann Horn from Google's Project Zero, Werner Haas and Thomas Prescher from Cyberus Technology, and Daniel Gruss, Moritz Lipp, Stefan Mangard and Michael Schwarz from Graz University of Technology.
+The same research teams that discovered Meltdown also discovered Spectre.
+The security vulnerability was called Meltdown because "the vulnerability basically melts security boundaries which are normally enforced by the hardware".